 Hey U Create friends…..this is Ashley from Make It and Love It!
-I adore Kari and Becky that run the show around here and am so excited they invited me back to share an ornament for their annual “Handmade Ornament” series this year.
+I adore Kari who runs the show around here and am so excited they invited me back to share an ornament for their annual “Handmade Ornament” series this year.
 (Thanks gals!)

 In case you’re feeling overwhelmed with all of the other holiday expenses that are bombarding you this year — this one ornament won’t break the bank!
 At.
 All.

 Just gather some sticks or broken branches from your yard, add a little wired message, and DONE!